San Remo (Vic.)

 How does the suburb of San Remo compare to regional household patterns?

 Compared to Rest of Vic., the suburb of San Remo shows distinct household patterns.
-This family-oriented profile influences local demand for family homes, schools, and children's services.
+This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?

-Families in the suburb of San Remo have an average of 1.9 children, matching the Rest of Vic. average of 1.9.
+Families in the suburb of San Remo have an average of 1.9 children, slightly above the Rest of Vic. average of 1.8.
 This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the suburb of San Remo?